Be sure to view my quilt gallery!

 You may bring your own batting IF it is one of the following brands:

 Quilter's Dream; Warm & Natural or Pellon's Nature's Touch.
-From experience, others I have used have spotty or dead spots of no batting and do not provide nice stitches on the quilts.
+From experience, others I have used have spotty or dead spots with little to no batting in places and do not provide nice stitches on the quilts.